federico123579/Trading212-API/README.md

 - splinter _v.0.7.6_

-Built with *splinter* for a better way of browser automation.
+Built with *splinter* for a better browser automation.

 ### Prerequisites